Overcoming the chemical complexity bottleneck in on-the-fly machine learned molecular dynamics simulations

 Although the accuracy of SOAP and GMP based models are similar, their computational cost differs significantly.
-In on-the-fly MLFF, the computational cost is dominated by the generation of DFT training data.
+In appropriately optimized on-the-fly MLFF codes, the computational cost is dominated by the generation of DFT training data.
 Figure \ref{fig:NDFT} shows the relationship between the number of chemical elements and the number of DFT calls and the CPU time for both the SOAP and GMP models.
-Addtional efficiency metrics for both models are tabulated in the SI.
+Additional efficiency metrics for both models are tabulated in the SI.
 For SOAP-based models, the number of DFT calls increases sharply when moving from pure metals to alloys and continues to increase as more unique elements are included.
 The CPU times follow a similar trend and increase steadily as a function of the number of elements.
 Both observations are attributed to the increase in the size of the SOAP feature vectors with the number of elements.
 The amount of data needed to train a reliable model generally increases with the dimension of the feature vector due to the curse of dimensionality\cite{Watt2016,Bellman1957DynamicProgramming}, and the CPU time increases because the size of the descriptor vector increases, which adds to the compute and memory requirements for both the calculation of the features and the evaluation of the kernel.
 In contrast, both the number of DFT calls and the CPU time required for GMP-based models are approximately constant regardless of the number of elements present.
 This shows that GMP-based on-the-fly models can overcome the elemental scaling bottleneck that will cause SOAP-based models to become unwieldy as the number of elements present increases.
+We expect to see further improvements as we optimize our implementations of the ML code and extend parallelization of the ML operations.
+Furthermore, we note that versions of the SOAP descriptor with better elemental scaling \cite{Darby2022,Darby2022Tensor-reducedRepresentations} may lead to improvements similar to the GMP results, though further implementation and testing is needed.